eabaucom/sent-simp/README.md

 sent-simp
 =========

-Catch-all folder for work on sentence simplification
+Catch-all folder for work on sentence simplification.